sheriffMoose/storybook-md/README.md

         "../*.@(md|html)",
         "../src/**/*.stories.@(js|jsx|ts|tsx)"
     ],
+    "addons": [
+        "@sheriffmoose/storybook-md",
         ...
+    ],
+    ...
 }
 ```

-4. That's it, you're done.
+That's it, you're done.
 Now you will find README & CHANGELOG along with HTML docs if you want as well, in your Storybook sidebar and you can open them and see the contents.